MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-check-spelling-in-worksheets.md

 ---
 title: "How to: Programmatically check spelling in worksheets"
-description: Learn that to check the spelling in a worksheet programmatically.
-The Spelling dialog box automatically appears if there are any incorrectly spelled words. ms.custom: SEO-VS-2020 ms.date: "02/02/2017" ms.topic: "how-to"
+description: Learn how you can programmatically check the spelling of words in a Microsoft Excel worksheet. ms.custom: SEO-VS-2020 ms.date: "02/02/2017" ms.topic: "how-to"